Clackamas Town Center: 2018 Sears closure and 2020 opening of Dick's Sporting Goods

 In 2015, Sears Holdings spun off 235 of its properties, including the Sears at Clackamas Town Center, into Seritage Growth Properties.

 On August 22, 2018, Sears announced that its store would be closing as part of a plan to close 46 stores nationwide.
 The store closed in November 2018.

 In early 2020, remodeling of the former Sears space began to replace the site with a Dick's Sporting Goods location.
 The Dick's Sporting Goods held its grand opening in the former Sears space on October 10, 2020.

-2020 closure of Nordstrom
+2020 closure of Nordstrom and new anchor store

 On May 7, 2020, it was announced that Nordstrom would also be closing as part of a plan to close 16 stores nationwide.
 The store closed in June 2020.
 It had already been closed temporarily since March 2020, due to the COVID-19 pandemic.
+In 2024, Sky Zone Trampoline Park announced that they were opening a trampoline park in the former Nordstrom in 2025.